Updated: Mar 14

-Joe is a relentless advocate for all working families.
+Joe is a relentless advocate for all people and is not beholden to the city's rich and powerful.

 As such, he has been or is currently involved with the following organizations: